Fonsan/dunder/Readme.md

 	<% end %
 Be careful not to use the mysql gem which blocks the whole universe on every call.
 Please use the mysql2 which is the standard adapter for rails since 3.0, also the pg gem works fine.

+For a sample application using mysql checkout [this](https://github.com/Fonsan/dunder-rails-demo)

 Install
 =======